josemarialuna/Chi-Index/README.md

 ### Examples

-There are two examples to run the library: in the first one that is quite similar to other metrics such *silhouette_score* from [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.silhouette_score.html), and the second one that works as a Class and includes all the k-means execution.
+There are two examples to run the library: the first one that is quite similar to other metrics such *silhouette_score* from [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.silhouette_score.html), and the second one that works as a Class and includes all the k-means execution.

 **Note**: To run this example you must have installed the chi index library by executing the command in the previous section.
 After that, you must download the file iris.data from the [UCI repository](https://archive.ics.uci.edu/ml/datasets/iris), and place it in a folder called "data".
 To make it easier for you, I leave here the link: [iris.data]([http://www.limni.net](https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data))